Muhammad-Ali-stack/Muhammad-Ali-stack/README.md

 That's the problem space I think in.
 ```

 I don't just build CRUD apps.
 I build systems where data integrity is non-negotiable — double-entry ledgers, idempotent payment APIs, audit-trail-first architecture, and financial intelligence powered by LLMs.
-Three years of production systems taught me the difference between code that works and code that's safe to run with real money.
+3.5+ years of production systems taught me the difference between code that works and code that's safe to run with real money.

 ---